gemma-butcher/ms4/README.md

   <img src="" alt="Small Header">
 </div>

-- The Navbar is the single persistent item across the site, as a footer has been foregone in favour of the infinite scroll.
+- The Navbar and fotter are persistent items across the site.
-- The Logo is always highlighted, central and bold, on all screen sizes, as a form of self-advertising.
+- The Logo is always visible on all screen sizes, as a form of self-advertising.
 - The three icons and the search bar are always present as they are key features of the site, however, positions change depending on screen size.
-The search bar moves down into the green section next to the collapsable menu on a smaller screen and the icons spread out.
-The heart shifts position to the centre under the logo and flashes pink when an item is liked, drawing attention towards the logo.
 - Authorisation functions switch depending on whether or not the user is logged in.
 Signup, login, profile and logout are always highlighted no matter the page.
-- The like and cart buttons are animated to catch the eye and keep things playful.
 - The cart button will highlight the number of items in the cart with a little badge.
 - The section menus are standard e-commerce menus.
-Stockdrops are utilised as a separate category.
-- Categories and StockDrop menu options are dynamically added and sorted based on the models in the database.
+- Categories menu options are dynamically added and sorted based on the models in the database.
 - The correct section menu is dynamically set as active and highlighted in the Navbar depending on the current page.
 - I've tried to make the like, cart and tags more prominent than the section menus, as I think positive user engagement is gained more through simplicity than deep menus.
 - The search bar is always available and performs a Postgres text search that gives more weight to tags.
-- The mobile nav button has been placed to the right for ease of use with one hand.

 ### Product List Page
 #### StockDrop Carousel